SwimmingTiger/OpenTPCast/guides/ROUTER.md

 - D-Link AC1750
 - Linksys WRT1900ACS
 - Netgear WNDR3700
+- Google Wifi

+## Remove TPCast router entierly
+ 	1) SSH in and modify the /etc/wpa_supplicant/wpa_sublicant.conf
+	2) remove all network entrys except the first one, then change the SSID and the PSK to match your network.
+	3) save and reboot

 ## Running The TPCast Router Independently From Your Home Router
 *Official configuration: Connect the TPCast Router between PC and Home Router.*